FejixGUI/Fejix-website/content/tutorials/_index.md

 featuredPostCount = false
 recentPostCount = false
 relatedPostCount = false
-toc = true
 +++

 # Welcome to the tutorials!

 This is a place to learn the basics of Fejix and its different components.

-Feel free to ask questions in comments below! :smile:
+Feel free to ask questions in comments below each tutorial.